Krutik-Patel/DataVis-Assignment-3/column_descriptions.md

 # Column Descriptions
-We first identify columns from both the SHCC dataset (2018-2022) and the [ADD NAME HERE] dataset which are common.
+We first identify columns from both the SHCC dataset (2018-2022) and the GED dataset which are common.
 We describe each of them below:

 | Column Name | Description |
 | --- | --- |